-Crisis Management Actions are to be taken during and subsequent to any emergency that may have psychological impact on students and staff, such as act of violence; death of a student or staff member; earthquake or other natural disaster; serious environmental problem; or ethnic and racial tensions.
+Crisis Management Actions are to be taken during and subsequent to any emergency that may have a psychological impact on students and staff, such as an act of violence; death of a student or staff member; earthquake, or other natural disasters; serious environmental problem; or ethnic and racial tensions.
 Emergencies like those described above usually produce one or more of the following conditions:

-- Temporary disruption of regular school functions and routines. - Significant interference with ability of students and staff to focus on learning. - Physical and/or psychological injury to students and staff. - Concentrated attention from community and news media.
+- Temporary disruption of regular school functions and routines. - Significant interference with the ability of students and staff to focus on learning. - Physical and/or psychological injury to students and staff. - Concentrated attention on community and news media.

-As a result of such emergencies, students and staff may exhibit variety of psychological reactions.
-As soon as physical safety of those involved has been insured, attention must turn to meeting emotional and psychological needs of students and staff.
+As a result of such emergencies, students and staff may exhibit a variety of psychological reactions.
+As soon as the physical safety of those involved has been insured, attention must turn to meet the emotional and psychological needs of students and staff.

-- 1. School Administrator establishes Medical Team, which has primary responsibility for providing necessary assistance after all types of crisis, including psychological first aid. - 2.
-Medical Team assesses rang of crisis intervention services needed during and following the emergency. - 3.
-Medical Team provides for or arranges for direct intervention services. - 4.
-If there is need for additional counseling services, School Administrator notifies District Superintendent or Designee. - 5.
-Medical Team advises and assists School Administrator to restore regular school functions as efficiently and as quickly as possible. - 6.
-In performing their duties, Medical Team members provide ongoing assessment of needs and follow-up services as required.
+- 1. The School Administrator establishes a Medical Team, which has primary responsibility for providing necessary assistance after all types of crises, including psychological first aid. - 2.
+The Medical Team assesses the range of crisis intervention services needed during and following the emergency. - 3.
+The Medical Team provides or arranges for direct intervention services. - 4.
+If there is a need for additional counseling services, the School Administrator notifies the District Superintendent or Designee. - 5.
+The Medical Team advises and assists School Administrators to restore regular school functions as efficiently and as quickly as possible.

+6. In performing their duties, Medical Team members provide ongoing assessment of needs and follow-up services as required.